 David called me over, waking me from my trance.
 Seeing him reminded me it was that same Christmas dreaming that got me into trouble last year when family circumstances abruptly changed our holiday plans.
 My pouting nearly ruined the holiday for David and me.

-I could have had a very happy Christmas like everyone else; I was still able to see my family, gifts were given and received, there were delicious treats and warm smiles as always.
-Everything was as it should be—it just wasn’t the way I wanted everything to be.
+I could have had a very happy Christmas like everyone else.
+I was still able to see my family.
+There were gifts, delicious treats and warm smiles as always.
+Everything was as it should be.
+It just wasn’t the way I wanted everything to be.

 Ask anyone to describe his or her “perfect Christmas,” and every description would be different.
 There’s nothing wrong with excitement about Christmas—it is a joyous occasion.
 But when one starts to try to create or expect Christmas to be the way he imagines it to be, that’s where the trouble starts.